 Easier these latter years to be content

-with everyday chores, ordinary mind
+with everyday chores, knowing

-knowing its once distracting visions
+the mind’s once distracting visions

 come to naught at best, heartache more;

 in the sparrow’s wing, the hand on the plow,

 the hammer of the bell, the eternally shifting now.

 Consuming a simple breakfast,

 sung in the quiet dusk – a cul-de-sac,

 No running out of time here.

 the mundane becomes unworldly,